Invoice Factoring for Service Providers

 • Limited or Inconsistent Cash Flow – Service-based companies rely on billable hours for income.
 Poor invoicing practices and slow-paying clients can be disastrous to your bottom line.
 Service companies need to pay extra attention to invoicing effectively in order to cover their essential expenses and accumulate cash to invest in their growth.

 • Problems Raising Capital – You need capital to operate, and traditional funding isn’t always an option.
-Investigating alternative financing options, like invoice factoring, can help your company stay afloat.
+Investigating alternative financing options, like factoring providers, can help your company stay afloat.

 • Unforeseen Expenses and Too Much Debt – Unexpected expenses can derail the best-laid plans of any small business.
 To keep their companies operational, many owners of service-based companies accumulate large amounts of debt with sky-high interest rates that can quickly leave their companies in hot water.
 This is why planning for unforeseen expenses and contributing to an emergency fund are essential.